 This guide assumes that you already know what HERE OTA Connect is and why you should use it.
 Before you get started, check that this is the right guide for you.

-This guide is for people who what to get a basic overview of the entire workflow for deploying software updates in OTA Connect.
+This guide is for people who want to get a basic overview of the entire workflow for deploying software updates in OTA Connect.

 It doesn’t go into too much detail about the concepts behind OTA Connect or the reasoning behind certain steps.
 If you’re looking for a more in-depth explanation of how OTA Connect works, try one of the following guides:

-This is not essential; you should be able to make it all the way through this guide just copy-pasting commands.
-It will help if you understand what the commands are doing, and know how to do basic things like create and edit files, navigate through directories, and so on.
+This is not essential.
+You can just copy the commands mentioned in this guide.
+It will help if you understand what the commands are doing, and know how to do basic things, like create and edit files, navigate through directories, and so on.

-If you don’t have one yet, you can find out how to get one in the OTA Connect User Guide.
+If you don’t have one yet, you can find out how to get an account in the OTA Connect User Guide.

 If those prerequisites look OK to you, feel free to get started.